 Section 11 deals with the powers of entry and inspection granted to inspectors, who may be designated by the Minister.
 Inspections may be carried out without a warrant, except in the case of a "dwelling-house," where one has a greater expectation of privacy and where a warrant, or the occupants' consent, is required.
-Section 12 of the proposed Act is completely new in this version of the Bill.
+Section 12 of the proposed Act under Bill C-55 had been substantially modified from that of Bill C-42.
 Under Bill C-42, the powers relating to seizure, detaining, disposal and forfeiture of biological agents, their means of delivery and any information relevant to the administration of the Act or regulations would have followed the provisions laid out in sections 40 through 49 of the Health of Animals Act.
-New section 12(1) declares that the powers relating to search and seizure must follow the provisions respecting search warrants set out in the Criminal Code at section 487.
-New sections 12(2) and 12(3) relating to the necessity of a warrant and notice of reason for seizure follow section 41(4) and section 42 of the Health of Animals Act.
-Section 14 provides that those found in violation of sections 6 or 7, and 13, 17, 19, or section 18(2) are guilty of an offence and outlines maximum punishments.
-An additional section has been introduced at 13(2) to guarantee assistance to inspectors in the performance of their duties.
+Section 12(1) declares that the powers relating to search and seizure must follow the provisions respecting search warrants set out in the Criminal Code at section 487.
+Sections 12(2) and 12(3) relating to the necessity of a warrant and notice of reason for seizure follow section 41(4) and section 42 of the Health of Animals Act.
+Section 18(2) are guilty of an offence and outlines maximum punishments.
+An additional section had been introduced at 13(2) to guarantee assistance to inspectors in the performance of their duties.

 Sections 17, 18 and 19 of the proposed Act pertain to information and documents.
 They require any person who develops, produces, retains, stockpiles, otherwise acquires or possesses, uses, transfers, exports or imports any microbial or other biological agent, any toxin or any related equipment identified in the regulations to provide any information and documentation that the Minister may request.
+Although there is a requirement that documents received by the Minister that have been treated in a confidential manner will continue to be so treated, there are significant exceptions.
+Thus, confidential information may be disclosed to enforce the Act, pursuant to the Convention, or in the interest of public safety.
+Representatives of the Canadian bar pointed out that those exceptions were of no value in protecting solicitor-client confidentiality.
+More important, there are no express provisions governing the assertion of confidentiality before the information leaves the custody of a lawyer.

 Section 20 lists potential subjects and aspects of the Act on which the Governor in Council may make regulations on the recommendation of the appropriate Minister.
-Section 20(e) has been modified to reflect the changes in section 12.
+Section 20(e) had been modified to reflect the changes in section 12.

-Amendments to the Criminal Code are dealt with in clause 106(b.1) of the Bill, which adds "production, etc., of biological agents and means of delivery and unauthorized production, etc.," to the list of offences for which, if there are reasonable grounds to believe that such an offence has been or will be committed, authorization to intercept a private communication may be granted to a public or peace officer.
+Amendments to the Criminal Code are dealt with in clause 108(b.1) of the Bill, which adds "production, etc., of biological agents and means of delivery and unauthorized production, etc.," to the list of offences for which, if there are reasonable grounds to believe that such an offence has been or will be committed, authorization to intercept a private communication may be granted to a public or peace officer.